 - Consider alternatives to an administrative adjustment (i.e., schedule adjustment, incomplete grade, support services, GPA Recalculation Policy for Repeated Courses: http://www.utoledo.edu/offices/registrar/student_records/gpa_recalculation.html

-- Students with a diagnosis/disability requiring accommodations are encouraged to notify Student Disability Services at 419.530.4981 or http://www.utoledo.edu/offices/student-disability-services/.
+- Students with a diagnosis/disability requiring accommodations are encouraged to notify Office Of Accessibility and Disability Resources at 419.530.4981 or https://www.utoledo.edu/offices/accessibility-disability.

 - Consult with instructors, your academic advisor and/or the financial aid office to explore your options and the consequences of an approved or denied Petition for Administrative Adjustment.

 - Financial aid recipients who subsequently withdraw or change enrollment status may jeopardize their financial aid, depending on the withdrawal date and the type of aid.
 An approved adjustment can result in federal grants and/or loans being returned to the Department of Education.
 A reduction of the load obligation could cause a balance due on The University of Toledo student account.